 In Indonesia, PepsiCo is one of seven companies that are working together on a landscape program for sustainable palm oil in the districts of Siak and Pelalawan.
 The goal of the program is to create sustainable landscapes across both districts, which will produce deforestation-free and exploitation-free palm oil and maintain or enhance key conservation areas.
 This will build upon existing local efforts and multi-stakeholder platforms to advance a shared vision of sustainable, inclusive palm oil production models.
 The program has three phases which are: 1) design the intervention, 2) define the partnership and 3) implement the intervention.
-In 2019, the partners worked to complete phase 1.
-In 2020, the Coalition established a final definition of the partnership and implemented activities within the workplan including support to local communities, engagement of mills, improving traceability, and coordination of deforestation monitoring.
-In 2021, the Coalition focused on implementing activities within the workplan, including providing support to local communities, engaging mills, improving traceability, and coordination of deforestation monitoring.
+In 2022, the partners were focused on implementation.
+This involved supporting 13 new villages with village facilitators to develop conservation and sustainable agriculture (bringing the total so far to 28), engaging 1,355 people to understand the land licencing requirements (leading to 77 farmers formally receiving the correct licences) and mapping more than 153,000 ha of priority areas for conservation and restoration.
+In addition, 53 mills were engaged on best practices and market requirements, and 100% of the landscape area was covered by satellite monitoring and alert systems for deforestation from World Resources Institute (WRI).